See a Doctor

 In the context of EDS, comorbidities refer to the simultaneous presence of two or more disorders in a patient.
 These comorbid conditions span a wide range, from neurological and spine issues to digestive and cardiovascular disorders.
 The presence of these comorbidities complicates the clinical picture of EDS, necessitating a comprehensive and multidisciplinary approach to management and treatment.

-Common EDS Comorbidites:
+Common EDS Comorbidities

-Neurological and Spine Problems
+Neurological and Spine Problems:

 Joint Issues